strawpay/certbot-cron/README.md

 Docker container with certbot and  cron support.
 The certbot comand comes from docker image [quay.io/letsencrypt/letsencrypt](https://quay.io/letsencrypt/letsencrypt).
 See [certbot](https://certbot.eff.org/) for information about certbot.

-There are two omodes of operations once and schduled:
+There are two modes of operations single and schduled:

     docker run ... strawpay/docker-certbot <certbot options>
     docker run ... strawpay/docker-certbot scheduled <certbot options>

-## Once mode
+## Single mode
-The container will run once and exit.
+The container will run once, performing the specfied certbot operation and exit.
 <certbot options> is passed verbatim to the certbot command.
-The certbot command is ran and the container exits.

 ## Scheduled mode
-Schedule the certbot command. <certbot options> is passed verbatim to the certbot command.
+Schedules the certbot command. <certbot options> is passed verbatim to the certbot command.
 The container sets up a cron job and continues running, outputting the result of the ran jobs.
 The schedule defaults to "11 3 * * *"
 Set the environment variable CRON_SCHEDULE to specify your own schedule.